-(7) The holder of a renewed mining claim must give written notice of the claim's renewal to the owners of the land covered by the claim.
+(8) The holder of a renewed mining claim must give written notice of the claim's renewal to the owners of the land covered by the claim.

-(8) The notice must be given within 28 days after the holder receives notice of the renewal.
+(9) The notice must be given within 28 days after the holder receives notice of the renewal.

-Reasons for rejection of application for renewal of mining claim
+94 Reasons for rejection of application for renewal of mining claim

-94. A mining registrar who rejects an application for the renewal of a mining claim shall give written notice to the applicant stating the reasons for rejection.
+A mining registrar who rejects an application for the renewal of a mining claim must, within 5 business days after deciding to reject, give written notice to the applicant stating the reasons for rejection.

-Rental payable on mining claim
+95 Rental payable on mining claim

-95.(1) Upon the grant of a mining claim rental shall first be payable thereon with respect to the period from the commencement of the term of the mining claim to 31 December of that year (the "first rental period") and shall be paid within 28 days (or such longer period as the mining registrar in the particular case approves) of the grant of the mining claim.
+(1) Upon the grant of a mining claim rental shall first be payable thereon with respect to the period from the commencement of the term of the mining claim to 31 December of that year (the "first rental period") and shall be paid within 28 days (or such longer period as the mining registrar in the particular case approves) of the grant of the mining claim.